 - Your phone will light up, and if it is unlocked, it will look similar to a call made via Bluetooth headset.

 - You will be able to hear audio on your PC, and if you have a microphone, you can talk to the person on the other side or mute him.

 For incoming calls, you will get a notification near the focus assist.
 You can choose to decline, message, or answer the call.
 When you receive, you can seamlessly switch between PC and Phone or use the onscreen option to do that.

 As of now, there is no way to delete call logs from the app, no conference calls, put a call on hold, and so on.
 Lastly, you can make an emergency call, but remember this works over Bluetooth, and if there is a disconnection, there is a chance of miscommunication.
 So make sure to use the actual phone instead of this.

-If you face issues, you can use this post to Troubleshoot Your Phone app problems.
+If you face issues, you can use this post to Troubleshoot Phone Link app problems.